gdha/mismas/README.md

     Usage: ./timeout seconds cmd args

 ## shrc.hpux
-A shell script to change the prompt to some like:
+A shell script to change the prompt to something like (on HP-UX):

     [gdha@jupiter:/.root:160226.145608]

-Where date and timestamp automiticallu change per command.
-Perfect in log files and for audit reasons.
+Date and timestamp automitically change per command executed, which is perfect in log files and for audit reasons.
-In the `/etc/profile` add `ENV=/etc/shrc.hpux ; export ENV` to activate it the next time you login.
+In the `/etc/profile` script add `ENV=/etc/shrc.hpux ; export ENV` to activate it the next time you login.